The Wesleyan Heritage Organ

-The Pipe Organ in the Sanctuary of First United Methodist Church (FUMC) at 203 South and 200 East dates back to 1906.
+The Pipe Organ in our Sanctuary dates back to 1906.
+Our building was dedicated on May 22, 1906 and the organ was dedicated about six months later, on December 7.
 This instrument has more of its original components in their original location, thus with this distinction, is considered the oldest organ in Utah, Idaho & Nevada.
 The original organ had 33 ranks of pipes.
 The organ was constructed by the George Kilgen and Sons Organ Company (1873-1939) of St. Louis, Missouri.
 Kilgen was a major organ builder, and at the time, constructed many noted organs, including the instruments at St. Patrick’s Cathedral and Carnegie Hall in New York City.
-There are currently 18 ranks working.

-In November of 2009, a fundraising campaign was begun to raise money to restore the organ back to its roots.
-The organ is in need of significant repairs and we propose to renovate the organ in keeping with its integrity, period and design.
-The organ project includes re-establishing the organ’s unique 1900’s tonal style, its organ case and console, and augmenting its character with other vintage components most notably from another of the oldest and most noted organs in the region from the Salt Lake Masonic Temple.
-The organ at the Masonic Temple was originally in the American Theatre, a 3,000 seat silent movie theatre and the largest in Utah at the time, which was located on Main Street in downtown SLC.
+In November of 2009, a fundraising campaign was begun to raise money to restore the organ back as close as possible to its original roots, keeping with its integrity, period and design.
+The organ project included re-establishing the organ’s unique 1900’s tonal style, its organ case from the 1915 photo, a vintage console, and augmenting its character with other vintage components most notably from another of the oldest and most noted organs in the region from the Salt Lake Masonic Temple.
+The organ at the Masonic Temple was originally in the American Theatre, a 3,000-seat silent movie theatre and the largest in Utah at the time, which was located on Main Street in downtown SLC.
 The instrument was built by the Kimball Organ Company of Chicago, Illinois.
 The Austin Organ Company enlarged the organ in 1915 (Opus #609).
 The American Theatre’s organ was a 49-rank instrument that was moved to the Masonic Temple after the silent movie era ended.
 Of note is that Alexander Schreiner, a Tabernacle Organist for 53 years, “began his professional musical career as a theater organist in SLC as early as his sophomore year in high school in 1917 at the American Theatre” (Kenneth Udy, Alexander Schreiner, The California Years, 1999).
 The final organ will represent the oldest organ in the region still in its original location with another of one of the oldest organs in the region.
-The organ will feature around 55 sets of pipes (approximately 3000 individual pipes).
-This creates a singularly historic and unique “Heritage” instrument.

 Preserving these instruments with their treasured history provides a significant connection with our past, provides a sustaining commitment to who we are as a people in our worship to God and a truly unique venue site for community events.